Most business owners come to me wanting a simple answer to this question.

 Start with Analysis

-- Assess current position
+- Assess current position within the market

-- Define clear goals
+- Define and set clear, measurable goals

-- Understand resources
+- Understand resources limitations

-- Set realistic timelines
+- Set realistic timelines that can actually work

 Create a Balanced Plan

-- Allocate budget appropriately
+- Allocate your budget appropriately

 - Set channel-specific goals